TisPocky/8086/README.md

-Few C codes to practise.
+Few MALP codes to practise.